 Q. How deep is the cenote?

-A. This cenote is between one and six meters deep.
+A. This cenote is between 1 and 6 meters deep.
 That’s 3-20 feet.
-Q. What time of day is best to dive the cenote?
+Q. What time of day is best to dive into the cenote?

 A. You can dive in this cenote at any time of day, though during hours of daylight is better.
 Because you need advanced skills to dive here, you won’t normally have much in the way of crowds to contend with.
 Q. Is the cenote freshwater or saltwater?